-CLINICAL/LAB COMPONENT: PERFORMANCE STANDARDS
+CLINICAL/LAB COURSES: PERFORMANCE STANDARDS

 The clinical lab component of nursing courses is graded Pass/No Pass (P/NP).
-Students are evaluated on their ability to meet the NAPNES six competencies which focus on professional behaviors, communication, assessment, planning/critical thinking, caring interventions, and managing.
+Students are evaluated on their ability to meet the LCC benchmarks and the ten competencies which focus on ethics, insight, intentional learning, leadership, collaboration, utilizing the broader health care system, patient-centered care, communication, clinical judgment, and evidenced based practice.

-Students will be evaluated weekly on the criteria listed in WEEKLY CLINICAL-LAB PROGRESS AND FINAL EVALUATION document.
-Students should familiarize themselves with this criterion at the start of the nursing program.
+Students will be evaluated weekly on the criteria listed in WEEKLY CLINICAL-LAB TRACKING EVALUATION document.
+Students should familiarize themselves with these criteria at the start of the nursing program.